Aircraft gross weight: Maximum design landing weight (MDLW)

 The maximum certificated design weight at which the aircraft meets the appropriate landing certification requirements.
 It generally depends on the landing gear strength or the landing impact loads on certain parts of the wing structure.

 The MDLW must not exceed the MDTOW.

 The maximum landing weight is typically designed for 10 feet per second (600 feet per minute) sink rate at touch down with no structural damage.

 Maximum design zero-fuel weight (MDZFW)

 The maximum certificated design weight of the aircraft less all usable fuel and other specified usable agents (engine injection fluid, and other consumable propulsion agents).
 It is the maximum weight permitted before usable fuel and other specified usable fluids are loaded in specified sections of the airplane.
 The MDZFW is limited by strength and airworthiness requirements.
 At this weight, the subsequent addition of fuel will not result in the aircraft design strength being exceeded.
 The weight difference between the MDTOW and the MDZFW may be utilised only for the addition of fuel.

-Minimum flight weight (MFW)
+Minimum and maximum flight weight (MFW)

-Minimum certificated weight for flight as limited by aircraft strength and airworthiness requirements.
+Minimum flight weight is usually limited by either the practicality (operating empty weight plus weight of the crew and minimal amount of fuel) or handling considerations (frequently related to the balance).

+Maximum flight weight is limited by aircraft strength and airworthiness requirements.
+Maximum flight weight is also known as maximum in-flight weight, maximum en route weight.
+Typically it is the same as the maximum takeoff weight (notable exception is due to inflight refueling).